 Working with one of the world's top big wave board shapers, engineers at CRAFT Tech have applied computational fluid dynamics (CFD) within a design optimization process, employing a genetic algorithm to evolve the design of a big wave surfboard.
-By using the meshing tools provided by Pointwise, and automating the process using Glyph scripting, a large design space was explored to aerodynamically optimize the board’s
+By using Cadence's Pointwise meshing tools, and automating the process using Glyph scripting, a large design space was explored to aerodynamically optimize the board’s

 Topics covered in the webinar: